-More than 350 million tons of plastic are being used every year and just a fraction of this is being recycled.
+More than 350 million tonnes of plastic are being used every year, and just a fraction of this is being recycled.
 Plastic waste has become a critical concern to a number of companies and consumers.
-However, without new incentives it will be challenging to meaningfully scale up waste collection and management to the levels needed to reduce the use of virgin material and keep significant amounts of plastic from entering the environment and the world’s oceans.
+However, without new incentives it will be challenging to meaningfully scale up waste collection and recycling to the levels needed to reduce the use of virgin material and keep significant amounts of plastic from entering the environment and the world’s oceans.

-Currently under development, the Plastic Program will be used for consistent accounting and crediting of a variety of plastic recovery and recycling activities.
-It will drive finance to projects that increase the recovery of plastic waste from the environment and/or its recycling.
+The Plastic Program is used for consistent accounting and crediting of a variety of plastic collection and recycling activities.
+It drives investment into projects that increase the collection of plastic waste from the environment and/or its recycling.
 The Program enables the independent auditing of projects to determine the extent to which they have reduced plastic waste in the environment and/or increased recycling.
 Credits are issued based on how much plastic is collected and recycled above baseline rates (i.e., what would have happened in the absence of the project activity).
-This “plastic crediting mechanism” will provide an efficient and powerful means of financing activities that verifiably reduce plastic in the environment anywhere in the world.
+This “plastic crediting mechanism” provides an efficient and powerful means of financing activities that verifiably reduce plastic in the environment anywhere in the world.

 How It Works

 Projects developed under the Plastic Program follow a rigorous assessment process in order to be certified.
-The Plastic Program will cover a diverse range of activities that currently include waste collection from the environment, development of new municipal infrastructure, waste picker recyclable material collection, and development and/or scaling up of new recycling technologies.
+The Plastic Program covers a diverse range of activities including waste collection from the environment, development of new municipal infrastructure, collection and sorting of recyclable plastic waste, and the development and/or scaling up of new recycling technologies.

 Plastic Standard: The Plastic Waste Reduction Standard lays out the rules and requirements which all projects must follow in order to be certified.

 Independent Auditing: All Plastic Program projects are subject to desk and field audits by both qualified independent third parties and Verra staff to ensure that standards are met and methodologies are properly applied.